vrcAlbert/documentation-api/source/php/configuration/application/common.rst

 Actions
 *******

 This key contains all the common actions related to the model.
-5 actions which are automatically added:
+5 actions are automatically added:

 :add:       The :guilabel:`Add model` button located on the appdesk's toolbar
 :edit:      The :guilabel:`Edit` button located on the grids and the crud's toolbar